Phhofm/upscale/docs/multimodels.md

 ## Examples

-These examples are automatically updated since the vue component fetches all the images for the examples from my github sources folder on each browser visit.
+These examples are automatically updated ~~since the vue component fetches all the images for the examples from my github sources folder on each browser visit~~.
 Models used may differ for each image since this approach is now example-based and not set-based.
 Generally these examples include >300 different models.

 ### Photo